Shantae (video game): Re-releases Shantae was digitally re-released by WayForward via the Nintendo 3DS Virtual Console on July 18, 2013. This marked the game's first official release in Europe, Australia and New Zealand.

 In July 2020, Limited Run Games announced they would be producing a brief run of new Shantae cartridges for Game Boy Color, with pre-orders scheduled to begin the following September.
-WayForward also announced that they would be releasing a port of the game for Nintendo Switch, both digitally and as a limited physical release from Limited Run, using the Carbon Engine, which is Limited Run's new emulation software engine for modern hardware.
+WayForward also announced that they would be releasing a port of the game for Nintendo Switch, both digitally and as a limited physical release from Limited Run.
 The port, released on April 22, 2021, allows players to toggle the Game Boy Advance enhancements on and off; it also includes save state functionality, alternate display options, and an in-game art gallery.
-Homebrew developer Dimitris Giannakis, who runs the popular YouTube channel Modern Vintage Gamer, was hired to develop the emulator used in this release.
-A port for PlayStation 4 and PlayStation 5 was also announced in 2022 for release in the future.
+Homebrew developer Dimitris Giannakis, who runs the YouTube channel Modern Vintage Gamer, was hired to develop the emulation software used in this release, known as the Carbon Engine; Limited Run has since utilized the Carbon Engine in several subsequent game re-releases for modern hardware.
+Versions for PlayStation 4 and PlayStation 5 were released on June 2, 2023.